formkiq/docs.formkiq.com/docs/tutorials/document-event-processing.md

 FormKiQ's [document events](/docs/platform/overview#document-events) allow you to easily extend the document processing functionality in FormKiQ and to automatically perform tasks when documents are created, updated or deleted.

+## What You Will Build

-This example will show how to create a serverless application that will listen for when a document is created and add custom tags to it.
+You will create a serverless application that listens for FormKiQ document-created events, processes those events from SQS, and calls the FormKiQ API to add a custom tag to each new document.

 ![Serverless Application Flow](./img/document-event-processing.png)